vhaudiquet/ubuntu-project-docs/docs/MIR/mir-process-states.md

 (mir-process-states)=
 # Process states

-This overview aims to clarify the meaning of MIR bug states, address previous confusion, and indicate the next course of action on a MIR bug.
+The {ref}`overview <main-inclusion-review>` aims to clarify and provide an easy simplified entry to the topic.
+This page on instead outlined the detailed meaning of all MIR related bug states.
+That allows to understand the implications of such states and indicates the next course of action based on a MIR bugs current state.

 ```{mermaid}
 %% mermaid flowcharts documentation: https://mermaid.js.org/syntax/flowchart.html